How To Get the Best Financing for Your New Vehicle

 5. Qualify for Low-Interest Rates

 Qualifying for low-interest rates will save you money over the life of the car loan.
-To increase your chances of getting a low rate, you can take the following steps: check your credit score and report ahead of time, shop around for rates from multiple lenders; make a large down payment; and negotiate the car loan terms.
-The most important thing is to be prepared and do your research to increase your chances of getting a low-interest rate on your car loan.
+To increase your chances of getting a low rate, you can take the following steps:

 6. Make a Larger Down Payment